 The low level library for IOAT is located in

 /lib/ioat.
-The low level library for DSA is in
+The low level library for DSA and IAA is in

 Plug-in modules depend on low level libraries to interact with the hardware and add additional functionality such as queueing during busy conditions or flow control in some cases.
 The framework in turn depends on the modules to provide the complete implementation of the acceleration component.
 A module must be selected via startup RPC when the application is started.
 Otherwise, if no startup RPC is provided, the framework is available and will use the software plug-in module.

 To use the IOAT module, use the RPC

 The DSA module supports the DSA hardware and relies on the low level IDXD library.